-Once the dust has settled and the OfSTED inspectors have left the building there is often a sense of relief that it is all over.
-After the inspection comes the report and then organisations need to consider their next steps.
-The report will highlight areas that need to be improved and actually areas that have been identified as being a strength.
-The next step for providers though is to consider their post-OfSTED inspection plan.
+Once the dust has settled, and the OfSTED inspectors have left the building there is often a sense of relief that it is all over.
+After the inspection comes the report, organisations must consider their next steps.
+The report will highlight areas that need improvement and areas that have been identified as being a strength.
+The next step for providers is to consider their post-OfSTED inspection plan.

 Post OfSTED Inspection Plan

 Using the Stedfast system, we are able to work with organisations to build a post-OfSTED inspection plan framework.
 This involves identifying areas the college or provider needs to reflect on and then act.
 The framework can be as small or as big as the provider feels necessary but essentially it becomes a self-assessment tool.
 If there are actions in the “This is not yet an outstanding provider because” section then the identified actions can form part of the framework.
 Likewise, the findings in the “What does the provider need to do to improve further?” section can also form the structure of the framework.